Chile

 Duty of information and start-up activities

-Law No. 21,713 of 2024, as part of measures against tax evasion, included modifications to the duties of information disclosure and adds the obligation for various public and private entities to require a declaration of start-up of activities from their users.
+Law No. 21,713 of 2024, as part of measures against tax evasion, includes modifications to the duties of information disclosure and adds the obligation for various public and private entities to require a declaration of start-up of activities from their users.